 - It feels like older RTS games instead of a new one.

 - Cluttered UI can make details hard to see.

-- Variety of units is a little low and early game units are kinda similar between factions.
+- The variety of units is a little low and early game units are kind of similar between factions.

 - Multiplayer may or may not be in the console versions on day 1 (But will be coming)